Successfully Selling on Amazon: These 10 Commandments Every Seller Should Know!

 Conclusion: Success on Amazon is more than just SEO!

 Poor seller performance is punished by the algorithm faster with bad rankings than most providers would like.
-However, those who adhere to the rules of the game, improve their SEO optimization, and engage in marketing outside of the Amazon cosmos can benefit from the structures of the shipping giant and be successful and profitable in the long term.
+However, those who adhere to the rules of the game, improve their SEO optimization, and engage in marketing outside of the Amazon ecosystem can benefit from the structures of the shipping giant and be successful and profitable in the long term.

 Image credits in the order of the images: © oatawa – stock.adobe.com / © tumsasedgars – stock.adobe.com / © Andrey Popov – stock.adobe.com